Visual Art

 Students receive a foundation in theory and practice of visual arts techniques, complemented by coursework in the history of visual art.

-Upper-division coursework includes both electives and a professionalization core, and the capstone seminar culminates in a Senior Art Show at the downtown Gallery of Contemporary Art.
+Upper-division coursework includes both electives and a professionalization core, and the capstone seminar culminates in a Senior Art Exhibition at the Gallery of Contemporary Art (GOCA) in the Ent Center for the Arts.

 Program Requirements